xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 ## <span id="Response"/><span id="response"/><span id="RESPONSE"/>REST Response

 If successful, the response contains the collection of line item details.

+> [!NOTE]
+> For the line item ChargeType, the value "Purchase" is mapped to "New" and the value "Refund" is mapped to "Cancel".

 **Response success and error codes**